Your Guide to Choosing the Right Wedge for Every Shot

 Table of Contents:

 When it comes to improving your short game, understanding how to select the right wedge is crucial.
 Whether you’re facing a tight pin location or navigating a tricky lie, knowing which lofted wedge to use can make all the difference.
-In this guide, we’ll explore the various types of wedges, when to use them, and tips to enhance your performance around the greens.
+In this guide, we’ll break down the different types of wedges, when to use them, and how smarter wedge selection can help you perform more consistently around the greens.

 Understanding Wedge Types and Their Loft